 Let’s Talk Travel Budgets…

 Budgets are weird.
-If you don’t do this professionally and stare at numbers all day long, it’s hard to imagine what a trip costs.
-And to be honest, sometimes we assume that the almighty dollar is more almighty than it actually is.
+If you don’t sell travel professionally and stare at numbers all day long, it can be hard to imagine what a trip costs upfront, before anything has been booked.

 Nobody really wants to think about the numbers—but once you do, the math is pretty straightforward.
 You just have to map it out.